agaase/webpages/README.md

 ========

 Personal demos/prototypes/test pages.

-You might find something good if you are lucky.!
+Beer on me if you find something interesting.!